nbremer/d3-loom/README.md

 Since this layout was transformed from d3's [chord diagram](https://github.com/d3/d3-chord/blob/master/README.md) many of the below API references will be similar to those from the chord diagram for the *loom* and similar to the ribbon functions for the *string*.

+## Note

+One thing that I have not (yet) figured out is how to sort the outer groups/entities in such a way to automatically make a visually appealing split in 2 separate halves.
+This is only relevant when you specify an [empty percentage](#loom_emptyPerc), thus create a gap in the top and bottom.
+For now you will have to manually order the outer entities in such a way that when split into two groups, the total value of those two groups separately lies close to 50%.
+However, you don't need to have the exact number of entities on the left half as on the right.
+The program will try and find a split that separates all the entities in two groups to make them both as close to 50% as possible, but it will not reorder the groups to do so.

 ## Installing

 You must include the [d3 library](http://d3js.org/) before including the loom file.
 Then you can add the loom.js file to your website